 Adding a new block

-To add a new block, click the “plus” circle at the top of the block above where you would like to place your new block.
+To add a new block, click the “plus” icon at the top of the block above where you would like to place your new block.
 Select the type of block you’d like.
-Alternatively, you can click the three vertical dots within the block toolbar and select either “Insert Before” or “Insert After” depending on where you would like the new block.
+Alternatively, you can click the three vertical dots within the block toolbar and select either “Add before” or “Add after” depending on where you would like the new block.

-To rearrange a block, select the block and drag it to the spot where you would like it.
+To rearrange a block, select it and use the arrows to move it to the spot where you would like it.

 Deleting a block

-To delete a block of content that you would no longer like to include in your page or post, click the three vertical dots within the block toolbar and select “Remove Block”
+To delete a block of content that you would no longer like to include in your page or post, click the three vertical dots within the block toolbar and select “Delete”.

 Using block patterns